-Acting Assistant Attorney General David A. O’Neil of the Justice Department’s Criminal Division, U.S. Attorney Sarah R. Saldaña of the Northern District of Texas, Special Agent in Charge Diego Rodriguez of the FBI Dallas Division and Special Agent in Charge Mike Fields of the Dallas office of the Health and Human Services Office of Inspector General (HHS-OIG) made the announcement today.
+Acting Assistant Attorney General David A. O’Neil of the Justice Department’s Criminal Division, U.S. Attorney Sarah R. Saldaña of the Northern District of Texas, Special Agent in Charge Diego Rodriguez of the FBI Dallas Division and Special Agent in Charge Mike Fields of the Dallas office of the Health and Human Services Office of Inspector General (HHS-OIG) Office of Investigations made the announcement.

-Joseph Megwa, M.D., 60, of Arlington, Texas, and Ebolose Eghobor, R.N., 49, of Grand Prairie, Texas, were convicted of one count of conspiracy to commit health care fraud, and Megwa was convicted of three counts of health care fraud.
-Eghobor was acquitted of the health care fraud counts brought against him.
+Joseph Megwa, M.D., and Ebolose Eghobor, R.N., were convicted of one count of conspiracy to commit health care fraud, and Megwa was convicted of three substantive counts of health care fraud.
+Eghobor was acquitted of the three substantive health care fraud counts brought against him.
 The home health care charges related to a scheme involving PTM Healthcare Services Inc. (PTM), which was owned and operated by Ferguson Ikhile, R.N.
-Ikhile, 56, of Irving, Texas, pleaded guilty in 2013 to conspiracy to commit health care fraud.
+Ikhile pleaded guilty in 2013 to conspiracy to commit health care fraud.

 According to evidence presented at trial, from approximately 2006 to 2011, PTM recruited Medicare beneficiaries so that PTM could bill Medicare for unnecessary home health services.
 Ikhile, Eghobor and others then prepared fraudulent medical records that made it appear that the beneficiaries needed home health services.
 In exchange for cash payments, Megwa, who owned and operated Raphem Medical Practice P.A., falsely certified that the beneficiaries needed home health services and that the services otherwise qualified for payment under Medicare.